JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Conclusions

 \section{Conclusions}

 We investigated the outflow incidence and properties of 52 low-mass ($M_\star<10^{10}$~M$_{\odot}$) star-forming galaxies at $z > 3$ by exploiting the JWST/NIRSpec R2700 observations of the JADES Deep/HST program.
-We inferred the presence of outflowing gas through the analysis of the rest-frame optical lines, specifically \ha\ or \oiii, or both, which can be detected with NIRSpec up to $z\sim9$.
-Our main findings are listed in the following:
+We inferred the outflowing gas through the analysis of the rest-frame optical lines, specifically, \ha\ or \oiii, or both, which can be detected with NIRSpec up to $z\sim9$.
+Our main findings are listed below.

-\begin{enumerate} \item We find evidence for ionized outflows in $25\%-40\%$ of the 52 galaxies of the sample, where the incidence rate depends on the SNR.
-This incidence rate may be caused by the geometry of the outflowing gas.
-If outflows have a biconical morphology with an opening angle of $\sim45$~deg, we expect an incidence rate of $\sim30\%$, which is consistent with our observations.
+\begin{enumerate} \item We find evidence for ionised outflows in $25\%-40\%$ of the 52 galaxies of the sample, where the incidence rate depends on the S/N. This incidence rate may be caused by the geometry of the outflowing gas.
+When the outflows have a biconical morphology with an opening angle of $\sim45$~deg, we expect an incidence rate of $\sim30\%$, which is consistent with our observations.

 \item The incidence of outflows increases with stellar mass and SFR, suggesting that outflows are more frequent in more massive and starbursting galaxies.